LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ## Keep your node busy

-As second step, keep your node busy by running various API request against it.
+To monitor activities in the system, you need to perform some.
+So keep your node busy by running various API request against it.
+Even if you don't perform, newrelic can monitor internal activities of the system e.g. different queue jobs.

 There are several ways to create workload on your node:

 ### Option 1: Lisk Core Test Suite